This post may contain affiliate links.

-These worksheets are perfect for teaching shapes to preschool and kindergarten kiddos.
+These free preschool printables are perfect for teaching shapes to children ages 4-7.
 There are lots of fun activities in this pack.

 Shapes Activities for Preschoolers

-However, you can make the activities reusable by laminating them and using dry erase markers to complete the pages.
+However, you can make these worksheets reusable by laminating them or slipping them into a dry erase pocket.

 The first three pages are teaching pages.
 You can leave them intact or cut them apart to create task cards.